qpdf/qpdf/manual/cli.rst

         - r: Lower-case Roman numerals
         - omitted: the page number does not appear, though the prefix, if specified will still appear
+      - "start" must be a number >= 1
       - "prefix"` may be any string and is prepended to each page label

+      The first label spec must have a first-page value of 1, indicating the first page of the document.
+If multiple page label specs are specified, they must be given in increasing order.

+      If multiple page label specs are specified, they must be given in increasing order.

       A given page label spec causes pages to be numbered according to that scheme starting with first-page and continuing until the